Bispham, Blackpool: Blackpool Illuminations

 The tableaux also includes mixed media in the various large tableaux displays.
 The displays at the cliffs from North Shore to Bispham contain forty large tableaux holding more than 5,000 square metres in surface area.
 There is a pedestrian walkway running the length of the tableaux displays which are set back from the Promenade beyond the tramway.
 Blackpool Tramway runs along the entire length of the Illuminations and there are over one million lamps in the display.
 In 2007 the Egyptian tableau which includes Egyptian sarcophagus, which eerily opens to reveal a mummified secret, returned after an overhaul.
 Also at Bispham on the clifftop was a new BBC Portal video screen.
 In January 2008 new plans were revealed to erect two new all year round, triumphal arches at either end of the Illuminations, "selling the Blackpool message".

+Transport

+Buses

+Two bus companies serve the village.